-Ah, the humble adventure game.
-From 1976’s text-based Adventure – that gave the genre its name – through the point-and-click golden age of the ‘90s and up to more modern fare, few genres have endured quite so well.
-That multi-decade life span has produced some of the most astounding titles, so it is certainly a struggle to narrow down a list of the best adventure games?
+Looking for the best adventure games on PC?
+From 1976’s text-based Adventures – that gave the genre its name – through the point-and-click golden age of the ‘90s and up to more modern fare, few genres have endured quite so well as the adventure game.
+That multi-decade lifespan has produced some of the most astounding titles, so it is certainly a struggle to narrow down a list of the best adventure games.

-Adventure games have endured and prospered thanks to a focus on story and character.
+Adventure games have prospered thanks to a focus on story and character.
 That, and a few tricky brain teasers, as opposed to violence, set the genre apart.
-Characters usually get by through talking or thinking instead of resorting to fists or guns – though, Full Throttle protagonist Ben might have a few things to say about that – and that’s a concept that remains as fresh in videogames today as it was four decades ago.
+Characters usually get by through talking or thinking instead of resorting to fighting – though, Full Throttle protagonist Ben might have a few things to say about that.
+These games are absolute classics and make up some of the best PC games ever made.

 Tim Schafer’s journey through Mexican folklore still represents the pinnacle of proper movie-quality storytelling in videogames – just don’t mention those wretched demon beavers.

-While The Secret of Monkey Island changed the genre and put LucasArts on the Adventure Throne, Monkey Island 2 improved on the original in nearly every way, Return to Monkey Island is the perfect modern love letter to the point-and-click genre.
+While The Secret of Monkey Island changed the genre and put LucasArts on the Adventure Throne, and Monkey Island 2 improved on the original in nearly every way, Return to Monkey Island is the perfect modern love letter to the point-and-click genre.

-Loveable loser Guybrush Threepwood is one of videogames’ most endearing, and enduring, characters.
-His burning desire to become a swashbuckling pirate and win the heart of governor Elaine Marley is noble.
-The problem is he’s utterly inept, has more confidence than ability, and is a dab hand at ruining lives.
+Loveable loser Guybrush Threepwood is one of videogames’ most endearing characters.
+His burning desire to become a swashbuckling pirate and win the heart of Governor Elaine Marley is noble.
+The problem is he is utterly inept, has more confidence than ability, and is a dab hand at ruining lives.
 Return to Monkey Island picks up where LeChuck’s Revenge ends and gives fans closure with a sequel two decades in the making.
 The game was so positively received that its reviews stunned LucasFilm Games.

-Imagine Uncharted without the jumping and shooting, sporting a plot that hints at what an interesting Dan Brown novel might be like, and you’ll have a reasonable picture of Broken Sword: Shadow of the Templars.
-Like the Monkey Island series, it’s difficult to decide which of the first two titles is best, but in this case the first game just edges it.
+Imagine Uncharted without the jumping and shooting, sporting a plot that hints at what an interesting Dan Brown novel might be like, and you will have a reasonable picture of Broken Sword: Shadow of the Templars.
+Like the Monkey Island series, it is difficult to decide which of the first two titles is best, but, in this case, the first game just edges it.

 Easygoing American George Stobbart’s holiday in Paris is interrupted by a bomber dressed as a clown, and from there he’s pulled into the conspiratorial world of the Templars.
-The shadowy organisation may feel like an overused trope these days, but but back in 1996 when Broken Sword came out, we’d yet be introduced to, let alone tire of, Assassin’s Creed or Dan Brown’s work.
-The story is great, and Revolution keeps the tone light despite some dark events throughout.
-But it’s the wonderful chemistry between George and French photo-journalist Nico Collard that is the backbone of the franchise.
+The story is great, and developers Revolution keep the tone light despite a smattering of darker moments.
+But it is the chemistry between George and French photojournalist Nico Collard that forms the franchise’s backbone.

-Thanks to excellent writing, and some sterling voice acting, Broken Sword remains as engaging now as it was back then.
+Thanks to sterling writing and voice acting, Broken Sword remains one of the best adventure games on PC.
 It does, however, feature the infamous ‘goat puzzle’, which has been gently mocked by many adventure games since, including all four Broken Sword sequels.
 Self-awareness is half the battle, at least.

 Day of the Tentacle

-Grim Fandango has the better story, sure.
-Monkey Island 2 has the better situations.
-And Broken Sword has the most charismatic leads.
-But no other adventure beats Day of the Tentacle when it comes to puzzles.
-In that regard, it is perfect.
-Day of the Tentacle is one of the best adventure games you can play.
-It is never obtuse or mean-spirited, and that’s all the more impressive when you consider the player is expected to manage three characters over three different time periods, actions from one affecting the other.
-You really have to think fourth-dimensionally, as Doc Brown would say, and it’s a testament to the skills of Tim Schafer, Dave Grossman, and the rest of the team that somehow this never feels overwhelming.
+When it comes to puzzles, Day of the Tentacle is one of the best adventure games you can play.
+It is never obtuse or mean-spirited, and that is all the more impressive when you consider the player is expected to manage three characters over three different time periods, their actions from one affecting the other.
+You have to think fourth-dimensionally, as Doc Brown would say, and it is a testament to Tim Schafer, Dave Grossman, and the rest of the team that somehow this never feels overwhelming.

-To top it all off, Day of the Tentacle is still exceptionally funny, delightfully absurd, lovely to look at even today, and contains the whole of LucasArts’ earlier adventure, Maniac Mansion – the game to which Day of the Tentacle is a sequel – as an Easter Egg.
-Honestly, despite the brilliance of the other games on this list, if you were to ask us for one classic adventure you need to play, we’d say send you in the direction of this one.
+Day of the Tentacle is still exceptionally funny, delightfully absurd, timelessly pretty, and contains the whole of LucasArts’ earlier adventure, Maniac Mansion – the game to which Day of the Tentacle is a sequel – as an Easter Egg.
+Despite the brilliance of the other point-and-click games on this list, if you were to ask us for one classic adventure you need to play, we’d say send you this way.

 The Walking Dead: Season One